JuuHuu/blog/content/posts/20241229_Diff_drive/index.md

 ---

 ## Introduction
+### Serial intro
 Differential car is a common structure in robot base.
 There are extended tutorial ranging from modeling to simulation using ROS2 and related tools.
 However, these tutorial mainly using Gazebo classic, an obsolete version of simulator.
-Though Gazebo has been updated to Ionic and introduced many new features, seldom tutorial introduce complete workflow from building a differential car model, adding control plugins, loading model to Gazebo, visualize model in Rviz and control the model by publishing topics OR using game pad.
+Though Gazebo has been updated to Ionic and introduced many new features, seldom tutorial introduce complete workflow from building a differential car model, adding control plugins, loading model to Gazebo, visualize model in Rviz and control the model by publishing commands OR using game pad.

-This tutorial introducing a complete workflow, allowing to simulate a differential car model in Gazebo Harmonic.
+This serial introducing a complete workflow, introducing how to simulate a differential car model in Gazebo Harmonic.
 No hardware is requested in this tutorial, but you can add hardware easily later.
-The tutorial introduced three control method and corresponding templates, the syllabus is shown below.
+The serial's syllabus is shown below.

 ![](syllabus.jpg)